 Arbitrary banning, deceptive shadowbanning, and of course targeted ads, all create a web of distrust and disorientation.
 It’s well known that big corporations and governments use their money and influence to obfuscate narratives for their own benefit, at the expense of users.
 This even happens internally within the big tech giants.
 People need an alternative not subject to the whims of powerful people.

-Posts and conversations on the Fediverse are guaranteed to spread and grow organically, free from manipulation, since no instance governs, controls, or is dependent on another.
+Posts and conversations on the Fediverse are guaranteed to spread and grow organically, free from manipulation, since no instance governs or controls any part of the network other than itself.